Combine GA4 and GSC Data in Looker Studio

 There is a solution to this – Custom fields in data.
 Fortunately, Looker Studio allows us to use formulas to create custom fields.
 We’ll create our dimension in each of the tables (GA4 and GSC) to regularise it.

-in GSC data, rather than having the full URL we’ll extract the URL slug from every URL in the GSC dataset and use it as the common dimension.
+From GSC, rather than having the full URL we’ll extract the URL slug from every URL in the GSC dataset and use it as the common dimension.

 Create custom-calculated fields in Looker Studio